 Noise reduction IN NOISY AND QUIET ENVIRONMENTS.

-The sound that a hearing aid wearer hears is “shaped” by the Hearing Aid Specialist/audiologist, who makes computerized adjustments to the hearing aid program.
-The type of sound that performs well in a quiet home is not the same as the amplification that is in a noisy car or restaurant.
+The sound that a hearing aid wearer hears is “adjusted” by the Hearing Aid Specialist/audiologist, who makes computerized adjustments to the hearing aid program.
+The type of hearing that performs well in a quiet home is not the same as the amplification that is heard in a noisy car or restaurant.

 Many hearing aids have a button you push to select a particular “listening program.”
 What is a “listening program”?
-Well, a good way to understand the concept is by comparing hearing aids to eyeglasses.
+Well, it is a filter.
+A good way to understand the concept is by comparing hearing aids to eyeglasses.
 You are probably familiar with “bifocal” lenses: the top lens is designed for long-distance vision; the bottom lens is designed for close-up work.

 The amount of background noise that hearing aids eliminate differs very much from patient to patient and from hearing aid model to hearing aid model.
 Not all hearing aids have noise-reduction microphones.
 Also, some patients—for example, people with mild hearing loss—do not benefit very much from noise-reduction technology.